RuiqiW/CSC420Project/README.md

       vocab_tree_predict.py --image_path=[path to query image] --top_k=[# of matched candidates to select]

-   Return the index of candidate images in the training directory
+   Will return the index of candidate images in the training directory.